-Note 1: The status of mature students is granted to those who have worked full time for more than 2 years in principle (see Note 4 below) as well as to those who meet one of the qualifications described in "2.
-Application requirements."
+Note 1: The status of mature students is granted to those who have worked full time for more than 2 years in principle (see Note 3 below) as well as to those who meet one of the qualifications in "2.
+Application requirements 3)."
 (See p.5)

-Note 2: Those eligible for taking the entrance exam as overseas students are current overseas students or the students who have received education in higher educational institutions abroad, and who at the same time meet one of the requirements described in "2.
-Application requirements" (hereinafter referred to as "overseas students, etc.").
+- Note 2: Those eligible for taking the entrance exam as overseas students are current overseas students or the students who have received education in higher educational institutions abroad, who at the same time meet one of the requirements described in "2.
+Application requirements 3)" (hereinafter referred to as "overseas students, etc."). - Note 3: "Mature students" are those who have experience as technically skilled workers, teachers, researchers, etc. in public offices, educational institutions and private companies, in principle.
+An individual can be classified as a mature student even without such previous experience.
+For individual cases, contact the GSIS Educational Affairs Office. - Note 4: All overseas applicants and mature students must engage in prior consultation with their prospective supervisors to discuss their post-admission research plans, no matter what category they may select.